 Gay Events in Valencia

-Las Fallas – Not specifically a gay festival, but any guide to Valencia would be remiss not to mention its most famous festival.
-Taking place annually throughout the month of March and reaching its climax on the evening of March 19th every year, the celebration brings out hundreds of towering papier-mâché “fallas” (models of humans) into the streets of Valencia, each taking up to a year to create.
+Las Fallas – Not specifically a gay festival, but any guide to Valencia would be remiss not to mention its most famous celebration.
+Taking place annually throughout the month of March and reaching its climax on the evening of March 19th, the festival features hundreds of towering papier-mâché “fallas” (models of humans) in the streets of Valencia, each taking up to a year to create.
 Valencia also celebrates Fallas with parades, parties, fireworks, and even bullfighting events.
-On the eve of St. Joseph’s feast day, March 19th, the fallas are burned in the streets of Valencia, except for the few chosen by popular vote.
-Be aware if visiting during this time that the fireworks are relentless, so if loud noise bothers you, it might be best to avoid the city in March.
+On the eve of St. Joseph’s feast day, March 19th, the fallas are burned in the streets, except for a few chosen by popular vote.
+Be aware if visiting during this time that fireworks are relentless; if loud noise bothers you, it might be best to avoid Valencia in March.

 Day Trips from Valencia